What measurement means for chlamydia screening

 High rates of chlamydia screening can be a sign of strong clinical care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 We measure how well medical groups perform in making sure their sexually active, female patients between ages 16 and 24 had a test for chlamydia at their medical appointment.

 This measure is evaluated annually.
-The current data is based on information collected from health plan billing data for 2016 dates of service.
+The current data is based on information collected from health plan billing data for dates of service between January 1 and December 31, 2017.
 This information is collected under the measure name Chlamydia Screening in Women.